stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ::gallery{ width=1 }
 ![](./glove-dog-cosine-similarity.png)
 #caption
-When using cosine similarity on [Glove vectors](https://nlp.stanford.edu/projects/glove/) (`glove.6B.300d`), the closest words to "dog" are predictable, the farthest - not.
-You can play with it [here](https://colab.research.google.com/github/stared/thinking-in-tensors-writing-in-pytorch/blob/master/rnns/Word%20vectors.ipynb).
+When using cosine similarity on [Glove vectors](https://nlp.stanford.edu/projects/glove/) (`glove.6B.300d`), the closest words to "dog" are predictable, the farthest - not
+You can play with it [in Colab](https://colab.research.google.com/github/stared/thinking-in-tensors-writing-in-pytorch/blob/master/rnns/Word%20vectors.ipynb) from my [Thinking in tensors, writing in PyTorch](https://github.com/stared/thinking-in-tensors-writing-in-pytorch) series.
 ::

 In other words, cosine similarity is the duct tape of vector comparisons.
 Sure, it sticks everything together — images, text, audio, code — but like real duct tape, it's a quick fix that often masks deeper problems rather than solving them.
 And just as you wouldn't use duct tape to permanently repair a water pipe, you shouldn't blindly trust cosine similarity for all your vector comparison needs.